musesum/Tr3/README.md

 ```
 ### Embedded  Script

 Tr3 may include external script inside of double curly brackets `{{ whatever }}`.
 Whatever is inside the double bracks is ignored by the script, but is available calling swift code.
-This is intended for the app  `DeepMuse`  to embed shader code, which can be recompiled at runtime.
+This is intended for the app  `DeepMuse`  to embed shader code, which can be safely recompiled at runtime.

 ```c
 example {